How To Get a £1 Million Mortgage

 High street lenders

-Many building societies and major banks provide £1 million mortgages, and some have a specialist team for such applications.
+Many building societies and major banks offer £1 million mortgages, and some have a specialist team for such applications.

 That said, some customers find that regulations are too rigid.
-For example, loan-to-value rates are capped – usually at about 70-85% – and most of the time these rules can’t be overridden, which can make securing these mortgages harder.
+For example, loan-to-value rates are capped – usually at about 70-85% – and cannot usually be overridden, making securing these mortgages harder.

-While some borrowers might find this impedes their application, some might like the fact that high street lenders’ straight-laced processes are easy to understand, easy to apply for and will undoubtedly cost less in fees.
+While some borrowers might find this impedes their application, some might like the fact that high-street lenders’ straight-laced processes are easy to understand and apply for and will undoubtedly cost less in fees.

-A word of caution, though, you should always check the entire market before approaching a lender directly, as limiting yourself to just one range of products might mean you end up with an unfavourable deal.
+A word of caution, though: You should always check the entire market before approaching a lender directly, as limiting yourself to just one range of products might result in an unfavourable deal.

 Private mortgage providers